leamas/lpf/README.md

 The optional CONFIG file is used to tweak how lpf builds the package.
 Typical usage is in packages only built for i686 even on x86\_64 hosts.
 Look into /usr/share/lpf/CONFIG for more.
+Also this is normally handled by lpf-setup-package.

+## The lpf-gui tool

+lpf-gui provides a graphical interface to the basic lpf administration.
+Using this one can get an overview on lpf package states, build backages, view logs, handle notifications etc. See the first two screenshots and the lpf-gui manpage.

 ## The lpf tool

-The lpf command is the primary tool for handling lpf packages.
-For now, here is the help (-h) output.
+The lpf command is the complete tool for handling lpf packages, and also the underpinnings for lpf-gui.
+For now, here is the help (-h) output:

 Usage: lpf <command> [args]

     commands:
 	list 	List all packages.
 	update [package]
 		    Interactive approve, build and install of given package or all packages.
 	state [package]
 		    List package state or state of all packages. scan [package]
 		    Triage a given package or all packages  and update their status.
 	approve <package>
 		    Approve a package in state approve-wait.
 	build [package]
 		    Build given package or all packages in state build-wait
 	rebuild <package>
 		    Force re-install of a package where previous installation failed.
-        install [package]
+	install <package>
-                    Install rpms for given package or all packages in state install-wait
+		    Install rpms for given package.
 	log [package]
 		    Display logs from last build for package, or just last build.
+	hide <package>
+		    Hide (i. e., disable) notification messages for given package.

+    See the manpage for more commands and other info.

-In a desktop environment lpf will pop up various GUI windows.
-To make it work as a pure cli application unset the DISPLAY environment variable.
+In a desktop environment lpf will pop up various GUI windows (see screenshots).
+To make it work as a pure cli application unset $DISPLAY.

 ## Notifications